Justice Studies Fall 2014 Convocation!!

 A festive evening of celebration to honor the Department of Justice Studies' past and showcase our present accomplishments was enjoyed by department alumni, friends, faculty, students and special guests in the new Student Union Ballroom on Thursday, October 16th.
 Guests began their evening with an amazing display of accomplishments and information from our department groups including: The Record Clearance Project, Forensic Science, Human Rights, Justice Studies Student Task Force, Alpha Phi Sigma, Chi Pi Sigma and Fresh Lifelines for Youth (FLY).

-The evening was rounded out by the showing of a documentary film titled Justice Studies is…., directed by Shawn Viaggi and produced and edited by Department of Justice Studies professor, Hal Peterson.
-The film showcases Justice Studies alumni, faculty and students discussing what Justice Studies means to them, along with the history of where the department started, what is happening now and where it is going in the future.
-The film will soon be accessible for viewing on this website.
+The evening was rounded out by the showing of a documentary film titled Justice Studies is…., directed by Shawn Viaggi and produced and edited by Department of Justice Studies lecturer, Hal Peterson.
+The film showcases Justice Studies alumni, faculty, and students discussing what Justice Studies means to them, along with the history of where the department started, what is happening now, and where it is going in the future.
+Click here to view the film.

 |Matt Van Dyke, Victoria Dwinnells-Brown, and Jan Hagemann enjoying a laugh and reminiscing.||San José Police Chief Larry Esquivel makes remarks after receiving the 2014 Distinguished Alumni recognition.||Chi Pi Sigma showcases their many activities and accomplishments.|